Non-local convolutional neural networks (nlcnn) for speaker recognition: Methodology

-Non-local operations were initially brought into neural network for capturing long-range dependency information in computer vision tasks, such as object detection \cite{wang2018non}.
-The definition of non-local operation can be represented as the following equation
+Non-local operations were initially introduced to capture long-range dependency information in computer vision tasks, such as object detection \cite{wang2018non}.
+The definition of non-local operation can be represented as the following equation:

 Here, $(i,j)$ indicates the index of an output position in a 2-dimensional feature map whose response is to be computed; $(h,k)$ is the index of all possible positions within the feature map. $x$ represents the input signal and $y$ represents the output signal which has the same dimension as $x$.
 A pairwise function $f$ computes the relationship between samples in positions $(i,j)$ and $(h,k)$.
 There are many choices of $f$.
 In our experiment, we opted for the embedded Gaussian version introduced in \cite{wang2018non}, where $f(x_{(i,j)},x_{(h,k)}) = e^{\theta(x_{(i,j)})^T\phi(x_{(h,k)})}$.
 The unary function $g$ computes a representation of the input signal at the position $(h,k)$.
 The output response is then normalized by a factor ${C(x)}$.